cog-imperial/GPdoemd/README.md

 }
 ```

+## Background
+Here we provide a brief introduction to design of experiments for model discrimination, and the method used in the GPdoemd package.
+For more information, we refer to the paper referenced above.

+##### Design of experiments for model discrimination
+We are interested in some system $$g$$ (e.g. the human body, a bioreactor, or a chemical reaction), from which we can generate data constisting of noisy observations $$\mathbf y = g(\mathbf x)$$ given experimental designs $$\mathbf x$$.
+To predict the bahviour of the system, the engineers and researchers come up with several competing models $$f_i$$, $$i=1,\dots,M$$.
+The models produce predictions $$f_i(\mathbf x, \mathbf \theta_i)$$ given some model parameters $$\mathbf \theta_i$$.
+In a classical setting, these model parameters are tuned to make the model predictions fit the observed data.

+If we are in a setting where we have multiple rival models and insufficient data to discriminate between them (i.e. to discard inaccurate models), we need to design additional experiments $$\mathbf x$$ to collect more data.
+The goal is to find the experimental design $$\mathbf x^\ast$$ that yields the expected maximally informative observations for discriminating between the models.
+Simply put, we want to find the experiment for which the model predictions differ the most.

+There are existing methods to try to solve the problem of design of experiments for model discrimination.
+Roughly, these can be dividied into analytic methods (computationally cheap, but limited to certain models) and data-driven methods (Monte Carlo-based, flexible but often computationally expensive).
+In the paper references above, and in this software package, the idea is to use an approach that hybridises analytic and data-driven methods, using analytic surrogate models learnt from sampled data.

 ## Installation
 The GPdoemd package has been tested and validated on OSX and Ubuntu.
 No guarantees are provided that GPdoemd works on Windows-based systems.